altaga/eVault/README.md

 ## Payment:

 In this tab we intend to make it the same as using a traditional POS, this allows us to enter the amount to be charged in American dollars and to be able to make the payment with one of our virtual cards.
-Y el codigo de esta pantalla es el siguiente.
-[CODE](./ReactNativeApp/src/screens/paymentWallet/paymentWallet.js)
+And this is the function code: [CODE](./ReactNativeApp/src/screens/paymentWallet/paymentWallet.js)

 <img src="https://i.ibb.co/qjgrhTT/Vlcsnap-2024-07-14-14h48m59s933.png" width="32%"> <img src="https://i.ibb.co/FhkG57j/Vlcsnap-2024-07-14-14h48m56s129.png" width="32%">